jocoandonob/ip-adapter/README.md

 ## Usage

+### Text to Image Generation
+1. Select a style from the dropdown menu
-1. Enter your text prompt in the text area
+2. Enter your text prompt in the text area
+3. (Optional) Upload a reference image for IP-Adapter
-2. Adjust generation parameters:
+4. Adjust generation parameters:
+   - Image dimensions (256-1024)
    - Number of inference steps (20-100)
    - Guidance scale (1.0-20.0)
+   - IP-Adapter influence (0.0-1.0)
-3. Click the "Generate Image" button
+5. Click the "Generate Image" button
-4. Wait for the image to be generated
+6. Wait for the image to be generated
-5. Download the generated image using the download button
+7. Download the generated image using the download button

+### Image to Image Generation
+1. Select a style from the dropdown menu
+2. Upload an input image to transform
+3. Enter your text prompt for guidance
+4. (Optional) Upload a reference image for IP-Adapter
+5. Adjust generation parameters:
+   - Image dimensions (256-1024)
+   - Number of inference steps (20-100)
+   - Guidance scale (1.0-20.0)
+   - Transformation strength (0.0-1.0)
+   - IP-Adapter influence (0.0-1.0)
+6. Click the "Transform Image" button
+7. Wait for the image to be generated
+8. Download the transformed image using the download button

 ## Features

 - Modern dark theme UI
 - Real-time image generation
+- IP-Adapter support for style transfer
 - Adjustable generation parameters
+- Image size preview
 - Image download functionality
 - Loading animations
 - Responsive design